 SHEERI RAPPAPORT regularly appeared on the blockbuster TV series CSI as fingerprint expert Mandy Webster.
 She made her television debut as a troubled teen in Clarissa Explains It All, which led to recurring roles in Xena, 7th Heaven, and NYPD Blue.
 Having also appeared in the TV movies For My Daughter's Honor, Two Voices, and My Summer as a Girl, Sheeri gained a cult following for her starring role in the teen horror flick Little Witches.

 MARY LYNN RAJSKUB played computer expert Chloe O'Brian in the hit TV series 24.
-She was also a regular on the HBO comedies Mr. Show and The Larry Sanders Show.
-She has co-starred in several major feature films including Julie & Julia, Sunshine Cleaning, Punch-Drunk Love, Firewall, and Legally Blonde 2, along with memorable turns in Little Miss Sunshine, Road Trip, Dude, Where's My Car?, and Mysterious Skin.
-She has also guest-starred in The Simpsons, Modern Family, Flight of the Conchords, Gilmore Girls, and many others.
+She was also a regular on the HBO comedies Mr. Show and The Larry Sanders Show and has guest-starred on Brooklyn Nine-Nine, Modern Family, Grey's Anatomy, Arrested Development, It's Always Sunny in Philadelphia, and many others.
+She has costarred in several major feature films including The Tomorrow War, Night School, Julie & Julia, Punch-Drunk Love, and Legally Blonde 2, along with memorable turns in Little Miss Sunshine, Road Trip, Dude, Where's My Car?, and Mysterious Skin.
+She's also had a long and successful career in standup comedy.

 JUDY O'DEA will go down in cinema history for her leading role in George Romero's original 1968 thriller Night of the Living Dead.
 She is also an accomplished stage actress and has done a great deal of voiceover work for radio.
 She has also appeared in the independent horror thrillers October Moon, Women's Studies, and November Son.